-ADCendo is a biotech company founded in Copenhagen in 2017, focused on the development of novel targeted therapies for a selected number of bone, connective tissue and brain cancers, for which no targeted therapies currently exist.
+ADCendo is a biotech company founded in Copenhagen in 2017, focused on the development of novel targeted therapies in the form of antibody-drug conjugates (ADCs).

-ADCendo is founded on a basis of basic cancer research by the scientific founders, and a worldwide license to explore and commercialize certain inventions, made by the founders during their assignments at the Finsen Laboratory, relating to antibody drug conjugate drugs targeting the uPARAP receptor in a novel context.
+ADCendo was spun out of The Finsen Laboratory of Rigshospitalet and the University of Copenhagen, based on obtaining a worldwide exclusive license to explore and commercialize certain inventions, made by the founders during their assignments at the Finsen Laboratory, relating to ADCs directed at novel targets.
 Inventions, which are based on decades of extensive research on the role of this particular receptor in cancer, as part of the laboratory’s basic research program.

 The company name, ADCendo, reflects our particular focus on development of antibody-drug conjugates (ADCs) against cancer cell receptors with specialized endocytic properties.

-The ADCendo team is comprised of experienced biotech entrepreneur Henrik Stage, acting as the company CEO, and a scientific team with world leading expertise in the biology of the target receptors based on decades of basic research at The Finsen Laboratory, a basic cancer research unit at Rigshospitalet.
+The ADCendo team is comprised of experienced biotech entrepreneur Henrik Stage, acting as the company CEO, together with a strong scientific team with world leading expertise in the biology of the target receptors, based on decades of basic research at The Finsen Laboratory.

 CEO and co-founder Henrik Stage is an experienced biotech-entrepreneur, active in several biotech companies, and was previously CEO/CFO of Santaris Pharma which was acquired by Roche in 2014.